Energy Storage Logic

 2. It is important to run enough dispatch hours to capture the full economics of the charging/generation schedule.
 Energy Exemplar recommends using a setup configuration of every hour for at least one week a month.

-3. For storage projects that do not have a user input schedule when the commitment optimization is employed, the model will further refine the storage scheduling each day.
+3. For storage projects that do not have a user input schedule when the Commitment Optimization is employed, the model will further refine the storage scheduling each day.
 The original schedule as determined by the week-ahead logic will be adjusted based on the system-wide-cost minimization algorithm used for dispatch.

 Enhanced Storage Logic